unconditional love, its terms and conditions

 You’re owning…

 We’ve talked before about some drills for practicing this kind of wide speaking and listening.
-You might want to take a look if you haven’t.
+Take a look if you haven’t.

-A newer one we’ve been trying involves, as usual, a speaker projecting at their experience directly (as an act of ownership), and the listener responding with any of three levels of wide listening:
+A newer one we’ve been trying involves, as usual, a speaker projecting at their experience directly (as an act of ownership), and the listener responding with any of three levels of wide listening.
+The main sentence stem is “you’re owning…” (Sometimes this is “I’m being…” when you want to lean into owning the subtle ways of being victimized.)

-(As a listener) say: “You’re owning…” and then name what you can see the speaker isn’t owning but should or could own, from your perception of them.
+(As the listener) say: “You’re owning…” and then name what you can see the speaker isn’t owning but should or could own, from your perception of them.
 Often an insecurity, fear, control, etc.

 Notice what’s happening here.
 Once there is no prescribed foreground that must be carefully, collectively managed to reflect reality — once reality is simply allowed to be reality rather than generating a copy of it and speaker and listener shaking hands on its fidelity — the listener can let the speaker own their experience, even if the speaker generates no proof of ownership.